plotzing/plotzing/README.md

 *Showing or hiding components of graphs*

 Many other customizations are possible, some of which are dependent on the graph type.
-For example, when graphing violin plots, the commands **'showviolin=FALSE**' and **'showboxplot=FALSE**' may be used to show or hide the violins and show or hide the boxplots associated with these violins.
-When generating a scatterplot, the command **'showline=FALSE**' may be used to hide the regression line.
-When generating bar and line plots, the command **'showerrorbars=FALSE**' may be used to hide error bars.
-And across all graph types, **'showdata=FALSE'** may be used to hide datapoints.
+For example, when graphing violin plots, the commands **`showviolin=FALSE`** and **`showboxplot=FALSE`** may be used to show or hide the violins and show or hide the boxplots associated with these violins.
+When generating a scatterplot, the command **`showline=FALSE`** may be used to hide the regression line.
+When generating bar and line plots, the command **`showerrorbars=FALSE`** may be used to hide error bars.
+And across all graph types, **`showdata=FALSE`** may be used to hide datapoints.

 *Viewing other available commands*